Admissions FAQ

 What supporting documents are required?

-Different documents may be required at different times depending on the applying grade.
+Different documents may be required at various stages of the process, depending on the grade to which a student is applying.
 All required items will be listed on the applicant’s online checklist.
-As part of the application, be ready to upload the following documents:

-• Previous grade (2023–2024) final report card, and current report cards (2024–2025) once available.
-Please include the applicant’s in-school ELL or ESL reports if applicable
+• Previous grade (2024–2025) final report card, and any current report cards (2025–2026) as available.
+If applicable, please include the applicant’s in-school ELL or ESL reports in the same file as the report cards.

 • A recent photo of the applicant.